muratkeremozcan/cypressExamples/cypress-mailosaur/README.md

 We are using an email `cypress-mailosaur-test@protonmail.com` in this repo.
 To reproduce the test executions, use your own email and create an account at [Mailosaur application](https://mailosaur.com/app/).

-A sampe `cypress.env.json` is shared.
+A sample `cypress.env.json` is shared.
 You need to update these values for your account This is so that things can work out of the box without any setup.

 To get started: